rcy0228/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M18_Integration_between_Azure_DevOps_and_Teams.md

 In this task, you will subscribe to the Azure Pipeline notifications in Microsoft Teams

 > **Note**: You can use the `@Azure Pipelines` handle to start interacting with the app.

+1. With the Posts tab selected, in the General channel of the Tailwind Traders team, type @ and as you type Azure, you will be prompted with results, select Azure Pipelines followed by signin in the command panel and press Enter.

+1. In the Azure Pipelines Sign in pane, click Sign in.

+1. If prompted to grant Service hooks (read and write), Build (build an execute), Release (read, write, execute, and manage), Project and team (read), Identity picker (read), and Teams Integration permissions, click Accept and then click Close.

+   >Note: Now you can run the @azure pipelines subscribe [pipeline url] command to subscribe to an Azure Pipeline.

 1. On your lab computer, switch to the web browser displaying the **Tailwind Traders** project in the Azure DevOps portal, in the vertical menu bar at the far left of the Azure DevOps portal, click **Pipelines**, on the **Pipelines** pane, click the **Website-CI** entry, and, while on the **Website-CI** pane, in the web browser window, copy its URL into Clipboard.